JustusAdam/marvin-docs/Scripting.md

 1. Scoping the config, i.e. the config for this script will be stored in the `scripts.<id-string>` key.
 2. Logging.
 All logging messages from this script will be prefixed with `scripts.<id-string>`.

+Usually the id string is some variation on the name of the script file and module.

 The initializer block is where the actual scripting starts.

 ## The initializer block